Review of Gospels (ca. 110 CE)

 The blood atonement stuff is pretty explicit.
 Jesus says of the wine, “This is my blood of the covenant, which is poured out for many for the forgiveness of sins.”
 At his sham trial, “all the people” say “His blood is on us and on our children!”
 (27:25), i.e. the sacrifice is collective and the religious mainstream accepts full responsibility for it, a seed of anti-Semitic blood libel.
 Real people would say no such thing, but many Christians have believed “Matthew”’s lie.
 In The Black Death (2000), Dick Harrison quotes a 14th-century Konstanz canon named Heinrich von Diessenhoven, who wrote of his own participation in anti-Jewish pogroms.
 Following mass burnings of the innocent across Germany, von Diessenhoven witnessed Christians beating the smoking survivors to death, bashing their brains out.
 Von Diessenhoven reflected in his chronicle that the promise of Matthew 27:25 had been fulfilled.

 This filth is unchanged.
-The Bible is still conducive to violence and plenty of Christians still believe it, despite lampshading of the unlikely nature of the story.
+The Bible is still conducive to violence and some still believe it, despite lampshading of the unlikely nature of the story.
 The priests mention how unreasonable it is for them to kill Jesus at Passover, a major holiday that requires a different kind of blood sacrifice.
 Knowing this would not happen in reality, the authors went with it anyway because they wanted Jesus to take the role of the holiday’s blood sacrifice.
 Likewise, they mention a mundane explanation for why Jesus’s body might have been taken from the tomb (28:13), amid all the special effects.

 ‣‣ The Gospel According to St. Matthew (1964)